richardatval/www.greatproject.org.uk/_posts/2018-07-12-learn-to-grow-and-manage-a-garden-with-enstruct.md

 ## When and where

-The programme will run on the weeks beginning:
+The programme will run on the week beginning 20 August 2018.

-- 23 July 2018
-- 20 August 2018

 The first three days will be at Enstruct's two acre garden behind Fullhurst Community College, Imperial Avenue, Leicester, LE3 1AH.